d-singer/aurinia_thuringia/Readme.md

 ## 01_prepare_data_and_basic_results.R

-This script prepares the data for all following analyses and provides a basal descriptive analyses of the raw capture data (Figure 1).
+This script prepares the data for all following analyses and provides a basal descriptive analysis of the raw capture data (Figure 1).

 ## 02_recapture_distances.R